 Google Analytics is an efficient, user friendly, and free web analytics tool.

 Google Analytics requires that an account be set up and managed in Google.
-After the account is created, special code is provided to the account user which is then embedded into a website.
+After the account is created, a special code is provided to the account user which can then embedded into a website.
 Central Web Services does not create or manage these accounts for you.
-This is something you or a designated party within your organization must do.
+However, Interactive Communications here on Campus does manage a centralized group of Google Analytics profiles, if you don't want to create and manage your own.
+An additional benifit to this solution is the centralized access to your department or campus group's analytics profile.
+In the event someone managing the account moved to another office on campus or left the university, continuing to have access or make updates to your profile is possible.

 If you are currently working on a non-OSU Drupal website, it's your responsibility to add your own Google Analytics code.